 For the summer residencies we offer optional housing on campus at a reasonable rate.
 During the winter residency, we can recommend several local accommodations near campus.

 The residencies offer a full schedule of morning workshops, afternoon writing activities, craft talks, panels, and evening readings.
-Faculty and guest speakers take meals with students and are available for informal conversations throughout the residency.
+Faculty and guest speakers are available for informal conversations throughout the residency.
 You will meet with your mentor to create an individualized writing plan and syllabus for the upcoming semester.